North East (film): Plot

 field trip to a site, she lost a step and fell from the building.
-She got hospitalized and was admitted to the hospital Emeka works.
-Despite being repelled by his jokes on first site, they later began a relationship despite the ethnic differences.
-Musa is later revealed to be unknowingly dating Emeka's mother, Ifeoma (Carol King), both of which are widows after losing their spouse from the first marriages.
+She got hospitalized and was admitted to the hospital Emeka worked in.
+Despite being repelled by his jokes on first sight, they later began a relationship despite the ethnic differences.
+Musa is later revealed to be unknowingly dating Emeka's mother, Ifeoma, both of whom are widows after losing their spouses from their first marriages.
 A dinner night is fixed for the four couples to meet.
-On seeingthat his daughter is dating the son of his lover, Musa objected to the continuation of the relationship, explaining that it violated his religious beliefs and personal principles.
+On seeing that his daughter is dating the son of his lover, Musa objected to the continuation of the relationship, explaining that it violated his religious beliefs and personal principles.
 He also unsuccessfully attempted to bribe Emeka into sacrificing his relationship for the greater good.
 After many ensued from his decision, Emeka and Hadiza finally wedded with the blessings of their family.